Isle of Wight Guru

 If you're looking for places to stay in Ventnor and the South Wight then there's a big choice of self-catering holiday homes on Hoseasons (50+ cottages) or HolidayCottages.co.uk (choice of 60 cottages).

 The main caravan park in the area is Appuldurcombe Gardens Holiday Park.
-If you prefer hotels then The Royal and The Hambrough get very good reviews, as do several others.
+If you prefer hotels then The Royal and The Hambrough are both very good, as are several others.

 Anyway, here are 15 things to do in Ventnor and the South Wight: